Data extracted on 4 February 2026

 Context

-In line with the commitment of the European Statistical System to provide relevant and timely official statistics, Eurostat asked EU countries and EFTA countries to transmit voluntary monthly data within 1 month following the end of a reference period and for the first time by the end of April for the reference month March 2022 for the following data series within the framework of Eurostat data collections in the field of Asylum (Article 4 of the Regulation (EC) No 862/2007):
+In line with the commitment of the European Statistical System to provide relevant and timely official statistics, Eurostat asked EU countries and EFTA countries to transmit voluntary monthly data within 1 month following the end of a reference period and for the first time by the end of April for the reference month March 2022 for the following data series within the framework of Eurostat data collections in the field of Asylum (Article 4 of Regulation (EC) No 862/2007)

-• Decisions during the reference period granting temporary protection status by age, sex, citizenship and type of minor (flow data).
+• decisions during the reference period granting temporary protection status by age, sex, citizenship and type of minor (flow data)

-• Beneficiaries of temporary protection at the end of the month by age, sex, citizenship and type of minor (stock data).
+• beneficiaries of temporary protection at the end of the month by age, sex, citizenship and type of minor (stock data)

-Temporary protection status and conditions of applications are defined by Council Directive 2001/55/EC of 20 July 2001 whereas the Council implementing decision (EU) 2022/382 of 4 March 2022 establishing the existence of a mass influx of displaced persons from Ukraine within the meaning of Article 5 of Directive 2001/55/EC is the first one with the effect of introducing temporary protection.
+Temporary protection status and conditions of applications are defined by Council Directive 2001/55/EC of 20 July 2001 whereas Council Implementing Decision (EU) 2022/382 of 4 March 2022 establishing the existence of a mass influx of displaced people from Ukraine within the meaning of Article 5 of Directive 2001/55/EC is the first one with the effect of introducing temporary protection.
 These data are supplied to Eurostat by the national Ministries of Interior and related immigration agencies.
 Official statistics provided to Eurostat may differ from operational data collected under other collection frameworks in the Commission or by European or international agencies like the European Union Asylum Agency or the UN Refugee Agency (UNHCR) for various reasons including various definitions used, frequencies, deadlines for provision and quality requirements.

 Explore further